tempflip/CarND-Vehicle-Detection/README.md

 My pipeline is working the following way.

 1. Generating window coordinates
-2. Crop chunk of the image
+2. Crop chunk from the image
-3. Resize all of the chunks (32 x 32)
+3. Resize the chunks (32 x 32)
 4. Make predictions of all the chunks
 5. Saving positives on a heat-map for the given frame
-6. Getting a moving sum for the heat-map for the last N frames
+6. Getting a moving sum of the heat-map for the last N frames
 7. Applying a threshold
-8. Finding 'islands' (linked areas of non-zeros) on the summarized and thresholded heat map
+8. Finding 'islands' (linked areas of non-zeros) on the summarized and thresholded heat-map
-9. Drawing boxes around these islands
+9. Drawing boxes around those islands

 #### Generating window coordinates

 For this I'm using a trivial algorithm.
-It is colled 3 times in order to get different window sizes.
+It is called 3 times in order to get different window sizes.

 ```
     chunk_coords = []